kmushi-coin/KTV-BlockExplorer/docs/build.md

 * *all* – Build both Blockbook and back-end packages for all coins.

 Which coins are possible to build is defined in *configs/coins*.
-Particular coin has to have JSON config file there.
+Each coin has to have JSON config file there.

 For example we want to build some packages for Bitcoin and Bitcoin Testnet.